rodolfodpk/go-crablet/README.md

 # go-crablet

-A Go library for event sourcing, exploring concepts inspired by Sara Pellegrini's Dynamic Consistency Boundary (DCB) pattern. go-crablet enables you to build event-driven systems with:
+A Go library for event sourcing, exploring and learning about concepts inspired by Sara Pellegrini's Dynamic Consistency Boundary (DCB) pattern. go-crablet enables you to build event-driven systems with:

 ## Key Features